 How to obtain a Comprehensive SEP?

 CSEPs can only be completed during a scheduled counseling appointment.
 Contact Cuesta Counseling Services to schedule an appointment.
 Prior to your appointment, transcripts from all colleges and universities you have previously attended must be submitted to the Records Office.

 A new law changes placement options into English and math courses for California Community Colleges.
 Cuesta students now receive math and English placement via our online orientation in myCuesta.
 Go to the Student tab and Steps to Success channel for the "Online Orientation" link.
 More about AB 705.

 Changes to Priority Enrollment Policy

 - Pre-RN priority has been discontinued.
 Pre-RN students will receive priority based on number of credits completed at Cuesta, who have completed a CSEP prior to reaching 15 credits completed at Cuesta.

-- Cougar Welcome Day is a new priority for Cuesta Promise, new first-time college, and Reentry students who attend this Student Services & Academic Programs Resource Fair.
+- Cougar Welcome Day is a new priority for Cuesta Promise, new first-time college students who attend this Student Services & Academic Programs Resource Fair.
 Reservations are required.